mnemnion/imp/Forge/ArdForth/vocab/vocabulary.md

 Orcs start with the oldest definition, and can't usually learn a new word as a result.
 That's a feature: Fancy backwards speakers are Dwarvish or worse, and not to be trusted.

-So Orcs don't use ASCII control codes, as a matter of course.
+Orcs also don't use ASCII control codes, as a matter of course.
 They spit printable unprintables at you.

 ###Orcish communication

 Orcs can see an entire byte, but they can't hear it.
-Certain values are above and below their threshold of hearing: if a pin is said to be an `ea r`, they will only catch so much when a routine calls `ls n`.
-When they `to k`, they can only say so much, the threshold being by nature identical.
-An `ey e` can of course `se e` anything, and a `.` can emit anything.
+Certain values are above and below their threshold of hearing: if a pin is said to be an `ea r`, they will only catch so much when a routine calls `He er`.
+When they `To k`, they can only say so much, the threshold being by nature identical.
+An `ey e` can of course `Ei` anything, and a `.` can emit anything.

 Typically, so as to be taciturn and save cells, an Orc will simply not hear you at all, and consequently, say nothing in reply.
 A clever Orc may hear you, and seethe with inner rage that you have addressed him incorrectly.